restorer/zame-haxe-particles/README.md

 - [x] Implement SpritesRenderer
 - [x] Implement Stage3DRenderer
 - [x] Implement TilemapRenderer
+- [x] Fix rotation calculations (to be the same for all renderers)
+- [x] Partial support for pixi particles
+- [ ] Full support for pixi particles
 - [ ] Support for lime / snow directly without openfl / luxeengine
 - [ ] Support for HaxeFlixel and / or HaxePunk?
-- [x] Partial support for pixi particles
-- [ ] Full support for pixi particles
-- [ ] Fix rotation calculations (to be the same for all renderers)
 - [ ] Support KHA directly in this library

 ## KHA port by RafaelOliveira